FarronF/limerick-council-meetings/meetings/2022/11/08-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Meeting of the Municipal District of Adare-Rathkeale - 19th October 2022.md

 public transport complementing where possible existing transport services allowing

 everyone in the community to have access to social, economic and other services.
+She
+---
-She--- 4
+4

 added 92% of buses are wheelchair accessible at present and this will increase to 100% at